Michael Ostrog: Biography

-In 1873, Ostrog left prison and soon undertook another succession of thefts.
+In 1873, Ostrog was released from prison and soon began committing thefts once again.
 He was arrested and taken to the police station in Burton upon Trent, where he resisted and tried to fire a gun upon the officers.
-In January 1874, as a result of robberies, contempt and attempted murder, he was sentenced to 10 years imprisonment, and would be released in 1883.
-Four years later, in July 1887, Ostrog stole the trophy from a cricket contest, and was sentenced to six months in prison.
+In January 1874, as a result of robberies, contempt and attempted murder, he was sentenced to 10 years in prison and was released in 1883.
+Four years later, in July 1887, he stole the trophy from a cricket contest, and was sentenced to six months in prison.

-Freed again in March 1888, prison authorities considered him cured.
-However, in an article published by Police Gazette, it was argued that he was very dangerous.
-In September of that year, while in Paris, France, he committed another robbery and was sentenced again.
-He then left and returned to England.
-In 1891, he was admitted to an asylum in Surrey.

-After this seclusion, Ostrog continued to periodically leave and enter prisons for thefts, scams and frauds until 1904, the year any information about him ceases to be published.
+Once he was released in March 1888, prison authorities considered Ostrog to be reformed; however, an article published by Police Gazette was argued that he was very dangerous.
+In September of that year, he committed another robbery in Paris, France.
+He then left and returned to England, where he was admitted to an asylum in Surrey in 1891.
+After this seclusion, he continued to periodically leave and enter prisons for thefts, scams and frauds until 1904, the year any information about him ceases to be published.
 It is presumed that he died about this time.

-From professional fraudster to alleged serial killer
+Jack the Ripper suspect

 Ostrog was a professional scammer who used costumes to improve the chances for a successful scam.
 He also used a variety of aliases for the same purpose, always seeking to surround himself with an air of mystery, and spread all kinds of lies about his life and activities.
 One of his most creative hoaxes was to repeatedly claim that he worked as a surgeon in the Russian Navy.
 However, this was just another of his numerous inventions.

 Even though in the memorandum of the Scotland Yard chief, Sir Melville Macnaghten, Ostrog was identified as a Jack the Ripper suspect, the investigators did not find evidence of violent crime in his past, much less homicide.
 His record of illegal activities only included theft and scams, making him a white collar criminal.

+In 1894, Ostrog was mentioned in the "Macnaghten Memorandum", as a likely perpetuator of Jack the Ripper's crimes.
 In 2001, Philip Sugden, an expert on the Jack the Ripper case, located police records in which it was stated that Michael Ostrog had been charged with minor crimes and imprisoned in France in 1888, during the period of the Whitechapel murders.
-Such an alibi erases the misgivings that for a long time fell upon him in 1894, in the "Macnaghten Memorandum", as a likely perpetuator of Jack the Ripper's crimes.
+This gives him an alibi that excludes him as a possible suspect.